-The Company does not have any externally imposed capital requirements other than those Redemption Events as discussed above.
+The Company does not have any externally imposed capital requirements other than those certain Redemption Events contained in the preferred share terms.
 The Company continues to work on attracting more substantial project financing through the participation of one or more strategic partners, a long term construction debt financing facility, and/or through the equity markets.
 If the Company is not able to secure financing on satisfactory terms, expenditures on the development of its projects will need to be delayed.

 All of the Company's resource properties, are owned, leased or licenced with minimal holding costs.
 The most significant holding costs being annual lease rental fees on Nechalacho of \$20,998 and the annual expenditures related to the mining leases at Separation Rapids and Warren Township totalling \$3,327.
 The Company is required to incur certain exploration expenditures on the East Kemptville Project in order to keep the new Special Licence in good standing (as described earlier under "Exploration and Development Activities").
-As at August 31, 2017, the Company is also required to incur additional Canadian Exploration Expenditures ("CEE") of \$538,510 (the remaining balance of the required expenditures resulting from the private placements completed in June and August 2017) by December 31, 2018.
-The Company is also required to incur additional CEE of \$466,175 by December 31, 2018 relating to the private placement completed subsequent to the year ended August 31, 2017.
+As at November 30, 2017, the Company is required to incur additional Canadian Exploration Expenditures ("CEE") of \$700,692 (the remaining balance of the required expenditures resulting from the private placements completed in August and November 2017) by December 31, 2018.
+The Company is also required to incur additional CEE of \$543,373 by December 31, 2018 relating to the private placement completed subsequent to the Quarter.